jermnelson/intro2libsys/textbook/chapters/seven/it-corporations.rst

-While it may be a challenge to do this, the growth of "cloud" based services may make it an easier to sell to the corporation if IT doesn't have to provide direct support for the software although there is a concern about relying too much on external, third-party applications or if there are privacy or corporate intellectual property concerns with having data and services existing outside of the of control and management of the corporate IT department.
+While it may be a challenge to do this, the growth of "cloud" based services may make it an easier to sell to the corporation if IT doesn't have to provide direct support for the software.
+A general definition of cloud computing are web-based applications for use by a corporation's stakeholders that is not purchased or installed locally within the corporation's IT infrastructure but is hosted and managed by an external party.
+There is a concern about relying too much on external, third-party applications or if there are privacy or corporate intellectual property concerns with having data and services existing outside of the of control and management of the corporate IT department.
 Still, with the growth development of hybrid-clouds [#]_, many of these concerns can be mitigated or addressed with the right mixtures technology both within and external to the corporation.

-.. include:: library-system-vendors.rst
-.. include:: publishers.rst

 References
 ----------